'R Xmas

 'R Xmas is a 2001 American crime film directed by Abel Ferrara.
 It was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.

-Its release was delayed by StudioCanal but it was eventually released on DVD.
+Its U.S. release was delayed by StudioCanal's difficulty in finding a domestic distributor and internal financial troubles.
+It eventually received a small theatrical release in November 2002 from Pathfinder Pictures before being released on DVD shortly after by Artisan Entertainment.
+In 2022, the film was released on Blu-Ray by Shout!
+Factory.